Clean drinking water

 All children have the right to clean water and basic sanitation, as stated in the Convention on the Rights of a Child.
 The ultimate aim of UNICEF’s work in water, sanitation and hygiene (WASH) is to ensure that all children fulfill this right, and that no child is left behind.

 When families do not have a safe and reliable water source, preferably direct to their home, then it is often women and children that are responsible for collecting water.
 School attendance in India decreases when children are required to spend hours collecting water.
-A 22 per cent increase in school drop out rates has been reported in drought-affected states.
+A 22 per cent increase in school dropout rates has been reported in drought-affected states.

 In 2015, India achieved 93 per cent coverage of access to improved water supply in rural areas.
 However, with the shift from the Millennium Development Goals (MDGs) to the Sustainable Development Goals (SDGs) the new baseline estimates that less than 49 per cent of the rural population is using safely managed drinking water (improved water supply located on-premises, available when needed and free of contamination).
+(Source: JMP 2017)

-UNICEF focuses on community-managed drinking water, including water safety and security planning, in support of the NRDWP.
+Thanks to UNICEF’s continued advocacy, technical assistance and engagement with the Ministry of Jal Shakti, safe drinking water and sanitation remain high on the agenda of India’s new government.
+UNICEF focuses on community-managed drinking water, including water safety and security planning, in support of the JJM.
 At the institutional level, UNICEF focuses on developing improved water quality monitoring systems and strengthening operation and maintenance of water supply infrastructures.

 The guidelines give specific emphasis on women participation in the various stages of planning, implementation and management of schemes.
 For example, the local person responsible for regular operation and minor repairs is preferably a woman from the village who will be trained and engaged through deliverable-based payments.